harness/developer-hub/docs/platform/20_References/entity-deletion-reference.md

 - Connectors
 - Secrets

-Make sure you enable the feature flags `CDS_FORCE_DELETE_ENTITIES` and `NG_SETTINGS` as well to be able to force delete the following entities:
+Make sure you enable the feature flags `CDS_FORCE_DELETE_ENTITIES` to be able to force delete the following entities:
 - Service
 - Infrastructure
 - Environments